Taliahsoleymani/3DBrainSouvenir/README.md

 stl/	STL files for 3D printing: cortical surface, cerebellum, subcorticals

+print/ contains the finished producted after smoothed and merged as a single mesh

 scripts/	Shell and MATLAB scripts used in the pipeline

 slurm/	Swarm files for SLURM job submission (if using HPC)